It's Time to Talk about Cannabis in Tofino

 - District of Peachland

-Once we've gathered public feedback and the provincial regulations are in place, the District will be better able to regulate the retail sale of cannabis in a way that respects the goals of the wider community.
+Once we've established a Temporary Use Permit process and the provincial regulations are in place, the District will be better able to regulate the retail sale of cannabis in a way that respects the goals of the wider community.

 - District Staff Report 1 - January 9, 2018